Azure SQL & SQL Server Change Stream with Debezium

 If, instead, you want to understand how everything works behind the scenes, read on.

 Debezium is actually a Kafka Connect extension: it uses Kafka Connect API to store and manage configuration and metadata.

 Debezium requires Change Data Capture to be active on the source database for the tables you want to monitor.
 Change Data Capture has a small performance impact, so on extremely complex database, you may want to enable it only on certain tables.
-On a 1000 tables database I doubt it could make sense to enable it on all the tables (as a general rule), even because you may end up streaming changes that no-one is interested into.
-That would be just a waste of resource.
-If, instead, you really need to enable on all tables, do it, just make sure you understand how Change Data Capture works behind the scenes (it will use some space, of course, and you don’t want to saturate your disks, right?) and how to properly manage Apache Kafka as you may have to deal with a lot of messages per second (and again, space usage may become an issue).
+On a 1000 tables database I doubt it could make sense to enable it on all the tables (as a general rule), even because you may end up streaming changes that no-one is interested in.
+That would be just a waste of resources.
+If, instead, you really need to enable it on all tables, do it, just make sure you understand how Change Data Capture works behind the scenes (it will use some space, of course, and you don’t want to saturate your disks, right?) and how to properly manage Apache Kafka as you may have to deal with a lot of messages per second (and again, space usage may become an issue).

 If you’re a Apache Kafka expert and/or already have an Apache Kafka instance running somewhere, you can just deploy Debezium as you do with any Apache Kafka connectors, otherwise you can create a proof-of-concept using the very useful Debezium container.
 This is what I do in the GitHub sample mentioned before.